SEARCH: Monday, February 08, 2010

 The spine is a column of small bones called vertebrae that support the entire upper body.
 The column is grouped into sections, listed here from top to bottom:

-• 7 cervical vertebrae that support the neck
+• Cervical 7 vertebrae supports the neck

-• the sacrum, a shield-shaped bony structure that connects with the pelvis
+that connects with the pelvis

 LACK OF EXERCISE AS A CAUSE OF BACK PAIN

-It turns out that lack of regular exercise is one of the most common causes of back pain.
-Lower back pain is very common in western, industrialized countries (Volinn E. 1997).
-And, rates of exercise are also very low in these countries.
-Is this purely coincidence?
 Unlikely.
 In one study, only 47% of persons suffering from low-back pain exercised regularly, whereas 86% of people without back pain exercised regularly (Cox JM, et al. 1987).
 A study from Denmark revealed that middle-age people who exercise for at least 3 hrs per week have a reduced risk of low-back pain (Harreby M, et al. 1997).

 TOO MUCH EXERCISE CAN CAUSE BACK PAIN, TOO

-Unfortunately, some activities, or, too much exercise can lead to back pain.
-Athletes can develop back pain, too.
-As sporting events become more aggressive and the activities become more specialized, particular types of back pain tend to increase.
-At the 2000 Olympics in Sydney, athletes with back pain were found to have a higher prevalence and a greater degree of lumbar disc degeneration than the normal population (Ong A, et al. 2003).
 In adolescents, the number one cause of back pain is a condition called spondylolysis.
-It can occur in young athletes, between the ages of 10 and 15 years old, who are involved in sports that require continuous hyperextension of the lower back.
-Even low-impact sports such as swimming can be the cause (Nyska M, et al. 2000).
+It can develop in young athletes, between the ages of 10 and 15 years old, who are involved in sports that require repetitive hyperextension of the lower back as occurs when leaning backwards during gymnastics.
+Even low-impact sports such as swimming and tennis can cause back pain (Nyska M, et al. 2000).

-Conversely, most sports do not appear to increase the risk of herniated discs (Mundt DJ, et al. 1993), something that is fairly common in sedentary people.
+Fortunately, most sports do not appear to increase the risk of herniated discs (Mundt DJ, et al. 1993), something that is fairly common in sedentary people.

 EXERCISE AS THERAPY FOR BACK PAIN